-Creamy Garlic Dijon Salmon – Juicy, flaky, and flavorful salmon fillets pan seared in a delicious cream sauce with dijon mustard and garlic.
+This Garlic Dijon Salmon recipe makes juicy, flaky, and flavorful salmon fillets pan seared in a delicious cream sauce with dijon mustard and garlic.

 Crispy on the outside and tender on the inside, everyone absolutely loves this salmon recipe.
 The creamy sauce is unbelievably good!

 The beauty of this recipe is that there’s no need to stress.
 Yes, it looks fancy, and it’s perfect to serve when entertaining, but preparing it is a breeze.
 Cooking salmon in a skillet is the easiest, quickest, and most delicious, IMHO.

 Creamy Garlic Dijon Salmon is very easy to make using minimal ingredients you already have on hand.